-The ‘Dark Ages’ were ‘dark’ only because we lack extensive (or in some instances, any) historical material about the period between 407 AD, when the Romans marched away from Britain, and 1066, when William of Normandy conquered England.
+The Beginning of the Dark Ages in Britain: the ‘Dark Ages’ were ‘dark’ only because we lack extensive (or in some instances, any) historical material about the period between 407 AD, when the Romans marched away from Britain, and 1066, when William of Normandy conquered England.

 “Initially, this era took on the term “dark” . . . due to the backward ways and practices that seemed to prevail during this time.
 Future historians used the term “dark” simply to denote the fact that little was known about this period; there was a paucity of written history.
 Recent discoveries have apparently altered this perception as many new facts about this time have been uncovered.

 The Italian Scholar, Francesco Petrarca called Petrarch, was the first to coin the phrase.
 He used it to denounce Latin literature of that time; others expanded on this idea to express frustration with the lack of Latin literature during this time or other cultural achievements.
 While the term dark ages is no longer widely used, it may best be described as Early Middle Ages — the period following the decline of Romein the Western World.
 The Middle Ages is loosely considered to extend from 400 to 1000 AD.” http://www.allabouthistory.org/the-dark-ages.htm

 For Wales, the time was no more or less bright than any other.
 The relative peace the Romans brought was predicated on the brutal subjugation of the British people.
 When the Romans left, the Britons faced the Irish from the west, the Scots from the northwest, the Picts from the northeast and ‘Saxons’ (who were Angles and Jutes too, not just ‘Saxons’) from the east.
 To a certain degree, it was just more of the same.
 The Britons had their lands back—the whole expanse of what is nowWales and England—for about five minutes.